Shweta-keenable/ARM.md/Instruction set.md

 The instructions of this group perform arithmetic operations such as: - Addition, subtraction, increment, decrement.

 ## ADD-

-यह register या memory के contents को accumulator के contents में add करता है. example:- ADD B
+It adds the contents of the register or memory to the contents of the accumulator.
+Example:- ADD B

 ## SUB-